IREDELL COUNTY, N.C. — A mother is now suing Iredell-Statesville Schools more than a year after police charged her son’s teacher with assault.

 “It was terrible because my son had been crying, not wanting to go to school, and we made him go,” Andrews said in 2019.
 “Gage said on multiple occasions they would put him in what he called the recycle bin.”

 Another claim from the lawsuit explains that the boy came home with dirty clothes and grease in his hair another day while in the second grade.
-It says Johnson herself told Andrews she “accidentally spilled hot juice and grease” from her lunch on him.
+It says she herself told Andrews she “accidentally spilled hot juice and grease” from her lunch on him.

 According to the lawsuit, the administration did not take any further steps to investigate the abuse allegations or report the abuse to the police.